Ultima (series): Other media

+Packaging

-PackagingUltima game boxes often contained so-called "feelies"; e.g. from Ultima II on, every game in the main series came with a cloth map of the game world.
+Ultima game boxes often contained so-called "feelies"; e.g. from Ultima II on, every game in the main series came with a cloth map of the game world.
 Starting with Ultima IV, small trinkets like pendants, coins and magic stones were included.
 Made of metal or glass, they usually represented an important object found within the game itself.

-Not liking how games were sold in zip lock bags with a few pages printed out for instructions, Richard Garriott insisted Ultima II be sold in a box, with a cloth map, and a manual.The Official Book of Ultima, page 23 Sierra was the only company at that time willing to agree to this, and thus he signed with them.
+Not liking how games were sold in zip lock bags with a few pages printed out for instructions, Richard Garriott insisted Ultima II be sold in a box, with a cloth map, and a manual.
+Sierra was the only company at that time willing to agree to this, and thus he signed with them.

 Copy protection measures

 In the Atari 8bit version of Ultima IV one of the floppy disks had an unformatted track.
 In its absence the player would lose on every fight, which would not be obvious as a copy protection effect right away as one could assume that this was just due to either lack of experience or proper equipment.
 The protection mechanism was subtle enough to be overlooked by the German distributor that originally delivered Atari 8bit packages with floppies that were formatted regularly, and thus these paid copies acted like unlicensed copies, causing players to lose every battle.

 In Ultima V, there were one or two instances where ostensibly insignificant information found in the accompanying booklet were asked by person(s) encountered in the game.
 The game also used runic script in some places and a special language for spell names, for both of which the necessary translation tables / explanations were provided in the booklet.
-These can be seen as subtle copy-protection measures, well fitted for the context of history and fantasy so that a casual player didn't take them for copy protection.Ultima VI introduced a more systematic use of copy protection in the form of in-game questions, preventing the player from progressing any further if the questions were answered incorrectly.
+Similarly, a journal of Lord British's doomed expedition into the underworld was included with the box; over the course of the game it turns out that the player will have to retrace the expedition's steps to recover a vital item.
+These can be seen as subtle copy-protection measures, well fitted for the context of history and fantasy so that a casual player didn't take them for copy protection.

+Ultima VI introduced a more systematic use of copy protection in the form of in-game questions, preventing the player from progressing any further if the questions were answered incorrectly.
 In Ultima VII, this practice was continued, although in both games the player had an unlimited number of tries to answer the questions correctly.
 Answers could be obtained by consulting the manual or cloth map, although the manual released with the Ultima Collection contained all copy protection answers for every game.

 In Ultima VII Part 2: Serpent Isle, the copy protection was changed slightly.
 Players were asked questions at two points in the game, and if they could not answer after two attempts, all NPCs said nothing but altered versions of famous quotes.
 Everything would also be labeled "Oink!", preventing the game from being played.
 From Ultima VIII onward, copy protection questions were discontinued.